 The Graceville students range from beginners to 3rd dan black belts, are aged from four to sixty and include a number of local families.
 The students have participated in a number of international, national, state and regional events including tournaments, camps, seminars and courses.
 The students also enjoy interacting with other clubs and have access to a large network of seniors.

-As an instructor, Mr Bates is first aid qualified, a blue card holder and has a background in work, health and safety and risk management.
-He is an experienced examiner, referee and judge and has conducted numerous seminars for other students as a 6th dan senior instructor.
+As an instructor, Master Bates is first aid qualified, a blue card holder and has a background in work, health and safety and risk management.
+He is an experienced examiner, referee and judge and has conducted numerous seminars for other students as a 7th dan master instructor.
 These qualifications ensure that the Graceville students receive high quality instruction in the traditional art of taekwon-do.